-Culture of Safety: The Boys & Girls Club of Bartlesville continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
-The Boys & Girls Club of Bartlesville has a Safety Committee that implements layers of safety policies and guidelines to keep our kids safe including:
+Culture of Safety: Boys & Girls Clubs of Bartlesville continually updates robust safety policies, programs and training for our staff and volunteers that are designed to promote child safety and protect young people from threats that are present in our society.
+Boys & Girls Clubs of Bartlesville has a Safety Committee that implements layers of safety policies and guidelines to keep our kids safe including:

 - Mandatory criminal background check for all employees and volunteers

 - Annual safety assessments

 Safety Policies: Boys & Girls Clubs of Bartlesville has comprehensive safety policies in place that protect youth – including, but not limited to, supervision, transportation, communication and prohibiting private one-on-one contact.

 24-hour Toll-free Child Safety Hotline: We encourage all staff, members and families to report any incident or situation they feel is unsafe.
 Through our national partnership with Praesidium, one of the nation’s leading safety experts, Boys & Girls Clubs of Bartlesville, members and staff have access to a confidential 24-hour toll-free Child Safety Hotline, 866-607-SAFE (7233) or email SafeClub@Praesidiuminc.com.

 Mandatory Background Checks: Mandatory criminal background checks are required every year for every staff and board member at Boys & Girls Clubs of Bartlesville.
 In addition, criminal background checks are required for any volunteer who has direct contact with children.
 All potential employees and volunteers are also run through the National Sex Offender Search.